Gigi3d/bitmask-username-update/LOCAL_SETUP_GUIDE.md

 Once logged in at `http://localhost:3000/admin/dashboard`, you can:

 **1. Upload CSV File**

 - Click "Choose File" or drag and drop a CSV file
 - CSV format should be:

      ```
-     oldUsername,telegramAccount,newUsername
-     user1,@telegram1,newuser1
-     user2,@telegram2,newuser2
+     oldUsername,newUsername
+     user1,newuser1
+     user2,newuser2
      ```

 - Click "Upload CSV"
 - The system will:
   - Parse and validate the CSV
   - Store records in InstantDB
   - Show success message with row count
-     - Warn about any duplicate Telegram accounts

 **2. View Analytics**

 - **Total Updates:** Number of username updates submitted
 - **Updates Per Day:** Daily breakdown of updates
 - **Updates Per Week:** Weekly aggregation
 - **Success Rate:** Percentage of successful updates
 - **Activity Timeline:** Visual chart of update activity

 **3. Logout**

 - Click "Logout" button in the top right
 - You'll be redirected to the login page

 ## Application Structure